hldh214/gas/README.md

 ### License

 Gas is open-source software licensed under the MIT License.
-See the LICENSE.txt file for more information.
+See the LICENSE file for more information.